8-Bit Christmas: Plot

-Jake Doyle (Neil Patrick Harris) recounts to his young cell phone obsessed daughter, Annie, how, as a child in the late 1980s, he got his first Nintendo Entertainment System.
-The movie is told in flashbacks as Jake recalls the memory of that Christmas season when all he wanted was the game console.
+In December 2021, Jake Doyle recounts his Christmas of 1988 when all he wanted was a Nintendo Entertainment System, to his daughter, Annie, who wants a cell phone for Christmas but can't.

-Timothy Keane, the richest kid in the grade, is the only kid in town with the new Nintendo entertainment system and all the latest accessories.
-Every day, Jake and his friends gather with the rest of the school outside of Timmy's house, where he chooses ten kids to play in his basement.
-Timmy even ends up getting the NES Power Glove, only to discover that the product is a bit of a joke.

-Tired of pandering to Timmy for access to the coveted Nintendo, Jake dreams of getting his own system for Christmas and approaches his distracted mom and forever DIYing dad about getting one for the holidays, only to be shut down on the basis that video games are bad for your brain, and he should play outside more.

-Jake's quest for a Nintendo intensifies after Timmy angrily destroys his TV after losing a game, seriously injuring his family's dog.
-Hearing the first prize of a Scout fundraiser for selling the most Christmas wreaths will be a Nintendo, Jake and his friends compete to sell the most wreaths and win the system.
+Timothy Keane, the richest kid in Jake's grade, is the only kid in town with a Nintendo and all the latest accessories.
+Every day, Jake and his friends gather with the rest of the school outside of Timmy's house, where he chooses ten kids to play with him in his basement.
+Tired of pandering to Timmy for access to the coveted Nintendo, Jake dreams of getting his own for Christmas.
+He requests it from his distracted schoolteacher mom, Kathy, and his DIY-obsessed dad, John, only to be denied on the basis that video games are bad for his brain and that he should play outside more.
+Jake's desire for a Nintendo intensifies after Timmy destroys his TV and seriously injures his family's dog out of anger after losing a game to the failing Nintendo accessory, the Power Glove.

-Jake endures the humiliation of wearing girl boots, shoveling dog poop, and family shopping trips to the mall.
-His sister has her own desired toy, a Cabbage Patch Kids doll, and Jake agrees to drop hints on her behalf, and even accompany his father to a back alley deal to buy one of the sold out dolls, in exchange for tips on selling wreaths in the old folks' home.